gil0mendes/Initium/docs/README.md

 # Documentation
-This folder contains all documentation about the LAOS and files who are used like reference to develop some functionalities.
+This folder contains all documentation about the Initium and files who are used like reference to develop some functionalities.

 # Table of Contents